Let’s try and get your tenant selection right the first time

 You have to weigh up both sides before you put a fixed term tenancy into place, for example a 6 month period will allow you to see if the tenants are the right fit but this means that if they choose to leave at the end of the agreement you have to go through all of this again.

 Your next option could be a 12 month tenancy agreement which pushes aside the issue of having to find new tenants regularly but it does mean that you cannot use this property for 12 months for yourself if need be.

 What to do if you have nightmare tenants?

-As soon as something doesn’t run smoothly within your tenancy agreement you want to get out.
-One late payment could lead to next month not being paid at all and one broken piece of furniture could lead to a lot more damage.
+As soon as something doesn’t run smoothly within your tenancy agreement, you want to get out.
+One late payment could lead to the next month not being paid at all and one broken piece of furniture could lead to a lot more damage.
 Here’s what you can do…

 The Section 21 will give the residents a date in which they must move out by.
 This notice can only be given to tenants who have an assured shorthold tenancy agreement.